alekssadowski95/nanoPLM/README.md

 # nanoPLM - Open-Source PLM
-Open-Source PLM for small machine manufacturers - natively supports FreeCAD.
+nanoPLM is an Open-Source PLM for small machine manufacturers - natively supports FreeCAD

 - Run locally without an internet connection.
 - Keep all your data private.